core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} provides end-to-end protection of CoAP {{RFC7252}} messages at the application-layer, ensuring message confidentiality and integrity, replay protection, as well as binding of response to request between a sender and a recipient.

 To ensure secure communication when using OSCORE, peers may need to update their shared keying material.
-Among other reasons, approaching key usage limits {{I-D.irtf-cfrg-aead-limits}} <!---{{ietf-core-oscore-key-limits}}--> requires updating the OSCORE keying material before communications can securely continue.
+Among other reasons, approaching key usage limits {{I-D.irtf-cfrg-aead-limits}}{{I-D.ietf-core-oscore-key-limits}} requires updating the OSCORE keying material before communications can securely continue.

 This document updates {{RFC8613}} as follows.